Pallet: Materials

-Wooden pallets
+Wood

 The production of pallets accounts for 43% of hardwood and 15% of softwood usage in the U.S.

 The cheapest pallets are made of softwood and are often considered expendable, to be discarded as trash along with other wrapping elements, at the end of the trip.
 These pallets are simple stringer pallets, and able to be lifted from two sides.

 Slightly more complex, hardwood block pallets, plastic pallets and metal pallets can be lifted from all four sides.
 These costlier pallets usually require a deposit and are returned to the sender or resold as used.
 Many "four way" pallets are color-coded according to the loads they can bear, and other attributes.
 Wood pallets can pose serious bio-hazard risks as they are susceptible to bacterial and chemical contamination, such as E. coli problems in food and produce transportation, and even insect infestation, and thus the need for ISPM 15.

-Wooden pallet construction specifications can depend on the pallet's intended use: general, FDA, storage, chemical, export; the expected load weight; type of wood desired: recycled, hard, soft, kiln dried or combo (new & recycle); and even the type of fasteners desired to hold the pallet together: staples or nails.
+Wooden pallet construction specifications can depend on the pallet's intended use: general, FDA, storage, chemical, export; the expected load weight; type of wood desired: recycled, hard, soft, kiln dried or combo (new and recycled); and even the type of fasteners desired to hold the pallet together: staples or nails.

 The price of wooden pallets reached a record high during the COVID-19 pandemic, due to increases in the prices of supplies and labor.

-Types

 Although pallets come in all sizes and configurations, all pallets fall into two very broad categories: "stringer" and "block" pallets.
 Various software packages exist to assist the pallet maker in designing an appropriate pallet for a specific load and evaluating wood options to reduce costs.

-Stringer pallet

 Stringer pallets are one of the original models of wooden pallets.
 They use a frame of three or more parallel pieces of timber (called stringers).
 The top deckboards are then affixed to the stringers to create the pallet structure.
 Stringer pallets can have a notch cut into them allowing "four-way" entry.
 Forklifts can lift a stringer pallet from all four directions, though lifting by the stringers is more secure.
 Stringer pallets can be made of both wood and plastic.

-Block pallet

 Block pallets utilize both parallel and perpendicular stringers to better facilitate efficient handling.
 A block pallet is also known as a "four-way" pallet, since a pallet-jack may be used from any side to move it.